Bealby/grandpas-pocket-watch-shop/README.md

   which will be an exciting opportunity for any user visiting the Website.

+- Grandpa's Pocket Watch Shop will evaluate customers Pocket Watches and provide an estimate of costs.
+It is important to add a non-commital repair clause as it could otherwise put customers off coming in.

 - Grandpa's Pocket Watch Shop will provide a valuation for free as in many situations the Pocket Watch will most often need maintenance and repair and it is this indirect business which will make the 'Free' valuation worthwhile.
+A cost of a 'Certified Valuation' or 'Documented History' of the Pocket Watch will also create business.

 - Icons are used to describe the Repair or Valuation offers, under which details of the service provided will be shown.